eorosales/image-processing-api/README.md

 ## Testing

-To test, open your CLI and, navigate to the Image-Processing-API root directory and run the following script:
+To test, open your CLI and navigate to the Image-Processing-API root directory.
+Run the following script:

 ```
 npm run test